amino-os/Amino.Run/docs/code_study/DMList.md

 *LockingTransactions* uses lock to enforce the serial execution of transactions each of which consists of one or many RPC calls.

-* How do users specify transaction boundary?
-Say, I would like to put operation A and B into one transaction, how do I specify it in DM?
+Terry:
 * Are serialization enforced across all Sapphire object replicas, or just against one Sapphire object replica?
-* Should this DM take care of state rollback from failed transactions?
 * Can users call methods on multiple Sapphire objects in one transaction, e.g. SO1.A() and SO2.B()?

 ### OptimisticTransactions 92 LoC